SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/README.md

 model version that used in the GUI is *BirdNET_GLOBAL_6K_V2.4_Model_FP32.tfile*.

-- Species by location tab
+- Species by location: setting the location and time would enhance the precision of detection.
   - latitude: 51 or 52, base on site location
   - longitude: -121 or -122, base on site location
-  - week: 24, mid June
+  - week: 24, mid June, base on the time that the recording was made
 - Inference settings
   - Minimum confidence: 0.5 (default)
   - Sensitivity: 1 (default)